WOWRainbowUI/RainbowUI-Retail/AddOns/SilverDragon/RECENT_CHANGES.md

-## Changed in v2024.30
+## Changed in v2024.31

-* Add new world bosses in the 20th anniversary celebration
+* Add vignettes and achievement status for The Originals
+* Avoid a potential error when checking achievement status for some unusual criteria